Medicare Advantage Plans

 - Deductible.
 A deductible is an amount you must pay for medical services and prescriptions before your plan begins to pay.
 Once you meet your deductible, you will pay either a copayment or coinsurance.

 - Coinsurance.
 Coinsurance is the percentage of the cost of a service that you pay after the plan pays its portion of the cost.
 For example, a plan might pay 85 percent of the cost of a covered service, while you pay the remaining 15 percent.
-New rules for certain services limit what a Medicare Advantage plan can charge you.

 - Extra charges.
 Some PFFS plans allow doctors and hospitals to charge you a remaining balance for the services you receive.
 It is in addition to the amount you pay in copayments or coinsurance, and you’ll have to pay it yourself.
 If you’re considering a PFFS, be sure to find out whether the plan allows doctors and hospitals to charge you and for what amount they can bill.